 You can scan pretty much any imaginable object from an organ tissue to a full planet.
 Thanks to photogrammetry and playing with the sense of scale, something as neglected as an old dry twig can be turned into an exciting virtual object that may find it’s way into a video game or as a film special effect.
 Thus we have made out of a dry twig a credible celestial body orbiting your favorite asteroid belt.

 Here are some additional virtual clones we have developed for the art and entertainment sector.

 1. Wedge rock.
-A sample of the gorgeous rocks found at the granite batholith in La Pedriza at the southern slope of Sierra de Guadarrama, Community of Madrid, Spain.
-We are displaying the 3D model as well as an x-ray animation.
+A sample of the gorgeous rocks found at the granite batholith in La Pedriza, Madrid, Spain.

 4. Old memory chest.
 Size: 310 x 218 x 200 mm.